tartley/genesis/README.txt

 Not actually tested on Ubuntu

+No binaries are available, which makes Genesis unusable unless you you have Python 3.2 foremost on your path.

+Doesn't preserve permissions on template files.

 Sdist contains a dist directory.
 Is this required?

-No binaries are available, which makes Genesis unusable unless you use Python 3.2.

 The config file is parsed using 'eval'.
 I'm not smart enough to know whether this is a security problem.